Jacarte/jacarte.github.io/_posts/2021-11-01-HandMadeWasmDeploInFastly.md

     return)
 ```

 We inserted 2 instructions; however, the generated code contains 29.
 This result is not good.
 We are precisely expecting what we injected.
-The thing is that the backend injects all the plumbing to ensure that the injected code does not interfere with the service code.
+The backend injects all the plumbing to ensure that the injected code does not interfere with the service code.

 ## global_asm macro